n7tae/mrefd/README.md

 - The reflector executable name is defined in the Makefile at the line "EXE=mrefd".
 - The configuration file is read at start-up and defined in mrefd.service file.
 Each instance would require a different service file.
-- Each instance will need its own support files with unique paths to those files.
+- Each instance will need its own config files with unique paths to those files.
 - Each instance will need a unique url so that each will have its own webpage.
 - Need to add unix sockets for interlinking between instances.